AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

 **Extensions**

 - **2a.** The client requested to display does not exist.<br>
-    - 1a1.
-FitFlow tells the User that it was unable to find that client.<br>
+    - 2a1.
+FitFlow tells the User that it was unable to get the specified client's details.<br>
       Use case ends.
-- **1b.** The given client is invalid.<br>
+- **2b.** The given client is invalid.<br>
-    - 1b1.
+    - 2b1.
 FitFlow shows an error message and prompts the user the format of the command.
-    - 1b2.
+    - 2b2.
 User re-enters the command.<br>
-      Steps 1b1-1b2 repeat until the command is entered correctly.<br>
+      Steps 2b1-2b2 repeat until the command is entered correctly.<br>
       Use case resumes at step 2.

 ---